Same-day Filing

 Any adult at least 18 years old who resides in the state where the LLC is established and is available during business hours may act as the registered agent.
 That means you can be your own registered agent (sometimes referred to as a statutory agent) if you want to avoid paying the fee.
 Nevertheless, many business owners choose to employ a registered agent service because it provides privacy, compliance, and efficacy in keeping your Arizona Limited Liability Company up and running.

-Fees Vary By State
+Fees Vary by State

 As mentioned above, fees associated with forming an LLC can vary depending on the state in which the LLC is formed.
 Take a look at some of the examples.